 Kathy’s latest book, co-authored with Roberta Michnick Golinkoff, PhD, was recently named one of New York Times Best Sellers.
 The full title of the work is “Becoming Brilliant: What Science Tells Us About Raising Successful Children.”
 Click below for more information!

 Children are in the midst of a vast, unplanned experiment, surrounded by digital technologies that were not available but 5 years ago.
 At the apex of this boom is the introduction of applications (“apps”) for tablets and smartphones.
 However, there is simply not the time, money, or resources available to evaluate each app as it enters the market.
 Thus, “educational” apps—the number of which, as of January 2015, stood at 80,000 in Apple’s App Store (Apple, 2015)—are largely unregulated and untested.
 This article offers a way to define the potential educational impact of current and future apps.

-Kathy is a Senior Fellow at the Brookings Institution, as well as a contributor at The Huffington Post.
-She contributes articles to both her Blog at the Brookings Institution and her Blog at the Huffington Post on a regular basis.
+Kathy is a Senior Fellow at the Brookings Institution, where she contributes articles to her Blog on a regular basis.